st0nebraker/Crate/README.md

 - Practice an advanced, professional git workflow: rebase

 ## Overview
-A fullstack group [project](https://mod4.turing.io/projects/crate/crate.html) at Turing School of Software and Design using.
+A fullstack group [project](https://mod4.turing.io/projects/crate/crate.html) at Turing School of Software and Design.
+This project builds on top of a pre-existing larger codebase.
+This team was tasked with adding a feature to give a user the ability to fill out a survey to analyze their personal style.
+The team learned GraphQL and Redux in the process of implementing code to a production level codebase.
+They additionally added in testing coverage and fixed two existing bugs.

-Info....
+Previous, base features of this application include...

 #### Get monthly subscription of trendy clothes and accessories.
 - **API** built with Node, GraphQL, Express, Sequelize (MySQL) and JWT Auth